How to: Store breast milk, express breast milk and defrost breast milk

 You can express milk by hand, with a manual breast pump or with an electric breast pump.

-You might find it easier to express if you cover your breasts with a warm towel first, or after you have a warm shower or bath.
+You might find it easier expressing breast milk if you cover your breasts with a warm towel first, or after you have a warm shower or bath.

 How do I express breast milk by hand?